elixir-europe/rdmkit/pages/your_problem/data_organisation.md

 * For automatic management of versioning, conflict resolution and back-tracing capabilities, use a proper version control software such as [Git](https://git-scm.com/), hosted by e.g. [GitHub](https://github.com/) and [BitBucket](https://bitbucket.org/).

-## How to organise files in a folder structure?
+## How do you organise files in a folder structure?

 ### Description
 A carefully planned folder structure, with intelligible folder names and an intuitive design, is the foundation for good data organisation.
 The folder structure gives an overview of which information can be found where, enabling present as well as future stakeholders to understand what files have been produced in the project.